MostafaHosny/property-service/README.md

 # Property Service API :sunny:

-- given latitude and longitude of an object, its type and marketing type, returns a list of similar objects with their prices.
+- Given latitude and longitude of an object, its type and marketing type, returns a list of similar objects with their prices.

 ## Getting Started